News has emerged that Christian convert Malihe Nazari, who was arrested three months ago, was released on bail on 5 September.

 Malihe (46) was one of at least 35 Christians arrested in coordinated raids on Christian homes and house churches in Tehran, Karaj and Malayer on 30 June and 1 July.
 Most were released in the days following the raids and all within a few weeks except for Malihe and house-church leader Joseph Shahbazian, who each had bail set at 3 billion tomans (approximately €128,000), an exorbitant amount that was twice the previous highest bail demand for a Christian prisoner of conscience in Iran.

-Neither family could raise the full amount, but Joseph was released on a reduced bail of 2 billion tomans on 22 August, and Malihe’s bail was eventually reduced also, though it is unclear exactly how much her family had to pay – an Article 18 source suggests a figure of around 1 billion tomans.
+Neither family could raise the full amount, but Joseph was released on a reduced bail of two billion tomans on 22 August, and Malihe’s bail was eventually reduced also, though it is unclear exactly how much her family had to pay – an Article 18 source suggests a figure of around one billion tomans.

 Malihe is married with sons aged 22 and 15, the elder of whom has suffered from cancer for the past two years.
 She is a member of the One-Hearted Women Church in Tehran and was arrested on 30 June in a raid on her home by Revolutionary Guards who confiscated her computer, mobile phone and books and took Malihe away, telling her family she would be taken to Evin Prison.